colmap/colmap/doc/tutorial.rst

 single, self-contained SQLite database file (see :doc:`database`).

-The first step is to start the graphical user interface of COLMAP by running the pre-built binaries (Windows: `colmap.bat`, Mac: `colmap.app`) or by executing ``./src/exe/colmap``.
+The first step is to start the graphical user interface of COLMAP by running the pre-built binaries (Windows: `COLMAP.bat`, Mac: `COLMAP.app`) or by executing ``./src/exe/colmap`` from the CMake build folder.
 Next, create a new project by choosing ``File > New project``.
 In this dialog, you must select where to store the database and the folder that contains the input images.
-For convenience, you can save the entire project settings to a configuration file by choosing ``File > Save project``.
+For convenience, you can save the entire project settings to a configuration file by choosing ``File
+> Save project``.
 The project configuration stores the absolute path information of the database and image folder in addition to any other parameter settings.
 If you decide to move the database or image folder, you must change the paths accordingly by creating a new project.
 Alternatively, the resulting `.ini` configuration file can be directly modified in a text editor of your choice.
 To reopen an existing project, you can simply open the configuration file by choosing ``File > Open project`` and all parameter settings should be recovered.
 Note that all COLMAP executables can be started from the command-line by either specifying individual settings as command-line arguments or by providing the path to the project configuration file (see :ref:`Interface <interface>`).

 An example folder structure could look like this::